Priyanshi254/Customer-Segmentation-Retention-Strategy-/README.md

 ## Overview

 This project analyzes customer purchase behavior for a Direct-to-Consumer (D2C) retail business to identify retention drivers, customer value patterns, and promotional dependency.
-The objective is to help the business improve customer retention through data-driven segmentation, behavioral analysis, and strategic recommendations.
+The objective is to improve customer retention through data-driven segmentation, behavioral analysis, and strategic recommendations.

 The project combines **Python**, **MySQL**, and **Power BI** to build a complete analytics workflow covering data preparation, feature engineering, customer segmentation, business analysis, and dashboard development.